tobiapoppi/CVCS_project_DeepFake/README.md

 6. If you also need the txt_list files (train.txt, val.txt and test.txt) containing the list of image paths followed by the label, you can use another script aswell.
 * `python utils/data_list_creator.py -p <train_set_path> -o <output_path>/train.txt`

+## Dataset for Head Detection
+The dataset we used to train the head-detector is "HollywoodHeads", which is presented in this paper: https://arxiv.org/pdf/1511.07917.pdf .
+This dataset is in the Pascal-VOC format.

+* Download the dataset: `wget -P data http://www.di.ens.fr/willow/research/headdetection/release/HollywoodHeads.zip`
+* Unpack it: `unzip data/HollywoodHeads.zip -d data`
+* Remove all the images and annotations without a head: 'python dataset_register.py' (Rember to specify your dataset path inside the script's main!)

+## EfficientDet Head Detector Training
+* `python train.py --snapshot imagenet --phi 0 --gpu 0 -- random-transform --compute-val-loss --freeze-backbone --batch-size 32 --steps 1000 --pascal <hollywoodheads_dataset_path>`